reshamas/reshamas.github.io/_posts/2018-05-09-resource-guide-for-women-in-data-science.md

 You can support any of these organizations by:
 - Subscribing to their newsletters
-- Be informed of their mission and projects
+- Becoming familiar with their mission and projects
 - Sharing their mission and projects with others
 - Building a relationship with the organizations
 - Participating in events and networking